1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 veloped in the United States”
 (Medvedev and Lerner, p.
 133)

-“And they began by declaring reactionary
-and idealistic Einstein’s relativity theory (“reactionary Ein-
-steinism”), Bohr’s complementary principle, Pauling’s theory
-of resonance, and a number of other concepts that were land¬
+“And they began by declaring reactionary and idealistic Einstein’s relativity theory (“reactionary Einsteinism”), Bohr’s complementary principle, Pauling’s theory of resonance, and a number of other concepts that were landmarks in science.”
-marks in science.”
 (Medvedev and Lerner, p.
 133)

 “biology by the theory of neo-Lamarckism, which is sup¬
 planting neo-Darwinism.”37”